A Predator With Horns?

 Carnotaurus was a nearly complete specimen, providing excellent evidence for a family of large meat-eating giants that once ruled the southern hemisphere.

 Copyright 1995.
-Coutesy of The Dinosaur Society, Inc., a not-for-profit corporation supporting dinosaur research and education.
+Courtesy of The Dinosaur Society, Inc., a not-for-profit corporation supporting dinosaur research and education.
 For more information concerning Dino Times, the Society's newsletter for kids, call 1-800-346-6366.